2023 Best Political Science & Government Bachelor's Degree Schools in the Southeast Region

 Full Political Science & Government at James Madison University Report

-Christopher Newport University ranked #19 on this year’s Best Political Science & Government Bachelor’s Degree Schools in the Southeast Region list.
-Located in the medium-sized city of Newport News, CNU is a public college with a small student population.
+Christopher Newport University did quite well in this year’s ranking of the best places for political science and government students to get a bachelor’s degree.
+It came in at #19 on the list.
+Located in the city of Newport News, CNU is a public school with a small student population.

 This translates to an average monthly loan payment of $389, based on a 10-year repayment plan.